pemistahl/lingua/README.md

 ![lineplot-average-rotated](/images/plots/lineplot-average-rotated.png)

+More detailed graphical statistics are available in the file [`ACCURACY_PLOTS.md`](https://github.com/pemistahl/lingua/blob/master/ACCURACY_PLOTS.md).

-### 5. <a name="report-generation"></a> Test Report Generation <sup>[Top ▲](#table-of-contents)</sup>
+### 5. <a name="report-generation"></a> Test Report and Plot Generation <sup>[Top ▲](#table-of-contents)</sup>

-If you want to reproduce the accuracy results above, you can generate the test reports yourself:
+If you want to reproduce the accuracy results above, you can generate the test reports yourself for all three classifiers and all languages by doing:

-- `mvn test -P accuracy-reports -D detector=lingua` generates reports for *Lingua*
-- `mvn test -P accuracy-reports -D detector=tika` generates reports for *Apache Tika*
-- `mvn test -P accuracy-reports -D detector=optimaize` generates reports for *Optimaize*

-If you just want to create a report for a specific language, you can do so as well:

-- `mvn test -P accuracy-reports -D detector=lingua -D language=German`
+    ./gradlew writeAccuracyReports

+You can also restrict the classifiers and languages to generate reports for by passing arguments to the Gradle task.
+The following task generates reports for *Lingua* and the languages English and German only:

+    ./gradlew writeAccuracyReports -Pdetectors=Lingua -Planguages=English,German

 For each detector and language, a test report file is then written into [`/accuracy-reports`](https://github.com/pemistahl/lingua/tree/master/accuracy-reports), to be found next to the `src` directory.
 As an example, here is the current output of the *Lingua* German report: